Radiologic Technology (DMI)

 Image Analysis

 Provides a basis for analyzing radiographic images.
 Includes the importance of optimal imaging standards, discussion of a problem-solving technique for image evaluation and the factors that can affect image quality.
 Includes the analysis of actual radiographic images.
-Lecture: 2 credit hours (30 contact hours).
+Lecture: 2 credits (30 contact hours).

 Attributes: Technical